 For years, compulsive behaviors have been viewed as bad habits stuck on autopilot.
-But new research in rats found the ...
+But new research in rats found the opposite: inflammation in a key decision-making brain region actually made ...

 Is compulsive behavior common in people with Alzheimer’s or dementia?
 When someone is diagnosed with Alzheimer’s disease or dementia, many aspects of his or her life are forced to change and will ...